-The datapath PRBS can verify the AD9164 datapath receives and correctly decodes data.
-The datapath PRBS verifies the JESD204B parameters of the transmitter and receiver match, the lanes of the receiver are mapped appropriately, the lanes are appropriately inverted, and, if necessary, the start-up routine is correctly implemented.
+The datapath PRBS can verify that the AD9161/AD9162 datapaths receive and correctly decode data.
+The datapath PRBS verifies that the JESD204B parameters of the transmitter and receiver match, the lanes of the receiver are mapped appropriately, the lanes are appropriately inverted, and, if necessary, the start-up routine is correctly implemented.